Maiah Ocando

-Maiah Ocando is an actress and Internet personality now living in Los Angeles, California.
+Maiah Ocando is a Venezuelan actress and Internet personality now living in Los Angeles, California.
 She studied Fashion Design at the Brivil Institute and Filmmaking at the School of Cinema and Television in Caracas.
 She is the host of the YouTube webshow Visto Bueno and writer of the book series of the same name.
 She co-created and hosted the online series She Looks Like, hosted "Holiday House" and was featured as a co-host on the TV and online series Vive El Verano for NBC Universo.

 In 2014 Ocando signed a talent development deal with Disney-ABC for artist's services as a host for a future television show.

 Early work

 In 2011, Ocando contributed as a stylist for the world's first online sci-fi series filmed entirely using only mobile phones.
 The project, titled Planeta N8, was one of three finalists in the P&M Awards 2012, and was developed for the Nokia N8 advertising campaign.

 Ocando's first webshow was Umoda TV, covering emerging fashion designers, makeup artists, photographers and supermodels for the region.
 The series was featured on Planetaurbe TV, the first online TV network for youngsters in Latin America.

 Before that, Ocando was a singer, who released a rock-pop album in 2005 titled A través de mis ojos ("Through my eyes").
 The album contained ten songs, for which Ocando was the vocalist.